eserie/wax-ml/README.md

 ## ⏱ Synchronize streams ⏱

-Physicists, and not the least 😅, have brought a solution to the synchronization problem.
-See [Poincaré-Einstein synchronization Wikipedia page](https://en.wikipedia.org/wiki/Einstein_synchronisation) for more details.
+Physicists have brought a solution to the synchronization problem (See [Poincaré-Einstein synchronization Wikipedia page](https://en.wikipedia.org/wiki/Einstein_synchronisation) for more details).

 In WAX-ML we strive to follow their recommendations and implement a synchronization mechanism between different data streams.
 Using the terminology of Henri Poincaré (see